 Information you give to us.
 We will use this information:

-to carry out our obligations arising from any contracts entered into between us and to provide you with the information and services that you request from us;
+- to carry out our obligations arising from any contracts entered into between us and to provide you with the information and services that you request from us (this includes account management and obtaining customer feedback);

-to provide you with information about services we feel may interest you.
+- to provide you with information about services we feel may interest you (including services provided by affinity partners and providers of member benefits).
 If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about services similar to those which were the subject of a previous sale or negotiations of a sale to you;

 Information we collect about you.
 We will use this information: